huggingface/blog/deep-rl-q-part1.md

 <figure class="image table text-center m-0 w-full">
   <img src="assets/70_deep_rl_q_part1/state-value-function-2.jpg" alt="State value function"/>
-  <figcaption>If we take the state with value -7: it's the sum of Expected return starting at that state and taking actions according to our policy (greedy policy), so right, right, right, down, down, right, right.</figcaption>
+  <figcaption>If we take the state with value -7: it's the expected return starting at that state and taking actions according to our policy (greedy policy), so right, right, right, down, down, right, right.</figcaption>
 </figure>

 ### **The Action-Value function**